dart-lang/language/accepted/future-releases/0546-patterns/feature-specification.md

     insert an implicit coercion is made before the pattern binds the value, tests the value's type, destructures the value, or invokes a function with the value as a target or argument.

+    *Coercions are described in a separate section below, named 'Coercions'.*

     If a coercion is inserted, this yields a new matched value type which is the value of `M` used in the next step.
 If no coercion is inserted, the